-The new low-cost HOBO® MX2501 pH and Temperature logger is designed for long-term monitoring of pH in estuaries, lakes, streams, rivers, and oceans.
-It communicates wirelessly via Bluetooth Low Energy (BLE) to the HOBOmobile® app on your phone or tablet, making logger setup, calibration, and data offload quick and easy, with no need for extra equipment or complicated calibration procedures.
+The low-cost HOBO MX2501 pH and Temperature logger is designed for long-term monitoring of pH in estuaries, lakes, streams, rivers, and oceans.
+It communicates wirelessly via Bluetooth to the HOBOconnect app on your phone, tablet, or Windows computer, making logger setup, calibration, and data offload quick and easy, with no need for extra equipment or complicated calibration procedures.

-- Data offload to your mobile device via BLE
+- Data offload to your mobile device or Windows computer via Bluetooth

-- Guided pH calibration with the HOBOmobile app
+- Guided pH calibration with the HOBOconnect app

 - Rugged PVC design for freshwater or saltwater deployments